behemoth-namph/auto-generate-games/local-90d14cba-09c7-4bb6-af9e-3424ada2964e/docs/SPEC.md

-# King’s Courier
+# Mine Cart Grid

 ## Meta

-**Game Name:** King’s Courier
+**Game Name:** Mine Cart Grid
 **Game Type:** board
 **Player Mode:** player_vs_ai
 **Players:**
   **Human:** 1
   **Ai:** 1
-**Core Mechanic:** On a 7x7 board, deliver courier tokens from start to throne by sliding or tapping to adjacent empties.
-The AI occasionally sends a rival guard to chase and block the most promising route.
+**Core Mechanic:** Navigate mine cart tokens on a 6x6 grid toward exit rails by selecting a cart then moving it to a neighboring empty cell or by dragging along a straight line; AI occasionally shelves a rock blocker to complicate paths.
 **Session Minutes:**
-  - 5
+  - 20
-  - 15
+  - 40

 ## State